dimakm/Classic-Arcade-Game-FEND/README.md

 You can play it again by clicking Play again in the Game Over screen.

 HOW TO RUN:

-You can clone or download the reposetory from [here](https://github.com/dimakm/Classic-Arcade-Game-FEND) and play the downloaded game on your computer. or you can simply [Play here]( http://htmlpreview.github.io/?https://github.com/dimakm/Classic-Arcade-Game-FEND/blob/master/index.html )
+You can clone or download the reposetory from [here](https://github.com/dimakm/Classic-Arcade-Game-FEND), when it is downloaded to your local machine find the index.html file and run it in your browser.

+or you can simply [Play here]( http://htmlpreview.github.io/?https://github.com/dimakm/Classic-Arcade-Game-FEND/blob/master/index.html )